MusicManager85/TikTok-Analyzer-for-Creators-and-Artists/README.md

 [View the sample report](demo/sample-report.html) - a full playbook generated from 30 top TikToks across `#edm`, `#housemusic`, and `#rave`.

-> Replace this line with your deployed URL for the hackathon submission: **https://your-live-demo-here**

 ## How it works

 1. **Apify TikTok scrape** - the `clockworks/tiktok-scraper` actor pulls the top videos for the chosen hashtags (and optional keyword), with all video/transcript download add-ons off.